Shirwinerjay/Google-GLDv2-2020/README.md

 ### Challenges

-The biggest challenges in this competition and to the landmark recognition task were captured at the GLDv2 construction, containing:
+The biggest challenges in this competition and to the landmark recognition task are captured by the GLDv2 dataset, containing:
 1. Extremely skewed class distribution.
 While famous landmarks might have tens of thousands of image samples, 57% of classes have at most 10 images and 38% of classes have at most 5 images.
 2. Intra-class variability.
 Landmarks have views from different vantage points, and of different details, as well as both indoor and outdoor views of buildings.
 3. Out-of-domain query images.
 The query set consists of only 1.1% images of landmarks and 98.9% out-of-domain images, for which no result should be expected.

-More details about the dataset construction, its cleaned version, and the particular challenges related to the Landmark Recognition task are available in the [paper](https://arxiv.org/abs/2004.01804).
+More details about the dataset construction, its cleaned version, and other particular challenges related to the Landmark Recognition task are available in the [dataset paper](https://arxiv.org/abs/2004.01804).

 ## About this Repository